temporalio/documentation/docs/application-development/foundations.md

 <TabItem value="go">

-Create an instance of [`Worker`](https://pkg.go.dev/go.temporal.io/sdk/worker#Worker) by calling [`worker.New()`](https://pkg.go.dev/go.temporal.io/sdk/worker#New), available via the `go.temporal.io/sdk/worker` package, and pass it the following parameters:
+Create an instance of [`Worker`](https://pkg.go.dev/go.temporal.io/sdk/worker#Worker) by calling [`worker.New()`](https://pkg.go.dev/go.temporal.io/sdk/worker#New), available through the `go.temporal.io/sdk/worker` package, and pass it the following parameters:

 1. An instance of the Temporal Go SDK `Client`.
-2. The name of the Task Queue that it will poll.
+1. The name of the Task Queue that it will poll.
-3. An instance of [`worker.Options`](/go/how-to-set-workeroptions-in-go), which can be empty.
+1. An instance of [`worker.Options`](/go/how-to-set-workeroptions-in-go), which can be empty.

 Then, register the Workflow Types and the Activity Types that the Worker will be capable of executing.